Pranavh-2004/CN-Lab-Sem4/Readme.md

 # UE23CS252B : Computer Networks Laboratory

-This repository contains code and detailed problem statements for the 6 weeks of laboratory exercises conducted during the third semester as part of the **Computer Networks (CN)** course.
+This repository contains code and detailed problem statements for the 6 weeks of laboratory exercises conducted during the fourth semester as part of the **Computer Networks (CN)** course.

 ## Repository Overview